 When buying a house, the buyer is expected to pay a prorated share of property taxes that the seller has already paid for the year.
 To calculate the prorated charge, determine the property tax paid for the year and divide the tax by 365 days to obtain the cost per day.
 To calculate the prorated amounts for each party, multiply the cost per day by the days the seller owned the home, then take that figure and subtract it from the yearly total.
 The result is the prorated tax the buyer owes.
 The same method can be used to cover homeowner's insurance and HOA fees.

 Suppose you paid $79 for your home's water filter cartridge.
-It is guaranteed for three years, but fails after 28 months.
-To determine the prorated amount you expect to be reimbursed under the warranty, divide the $79 cost by the 36-month warranty period to get the cost per month.
+It is guaranteed for three years but fails after 28 months.
+If you have a prorated warranty, rather than one that offers full replacement, you'll have to calculate the prorated amount you can expect to be reimbursed.
+Under this type of warranty, divide the $79 cost by the 36-month warranty period to get the cost per month.
 Then multiply the monthly cost by the eight months the filter cartridge was no longer functional to obtain the amount of your reimbursement.
-In this case, the montly cost would be $2.19.
+In this case, the monthly cost would be $2.19.
 When you multiply this by eight months, you should get a refund for $17.52.